 News of Orca sightings has never been so accessible in Shetland.
 There is a growing and proactive community, sharing sightings and information across various social media platforms.
 This helps us know when and where sightings occur and so gives us the best possible chance of encounters.

 On any itinerary we might receive news of a sighting but might be committed to an excursion, a majority vote through the group may go against an adrenalin fueled Orca chase from one island to another.
 This can and does happen.
 On this tour though – if logistically possible – we WILL GO!

 An itinerary overview, bearing in mind that it could change at any time if we receive news of Orca:

 Unique to Shetland Nature, we will spend the day devoted to one of Shetland’s star wildlife attractions, the wild Otter!
-Otter watching is the signature specialty of our company, and we pride ourselves on our unrivalled otter encounters.
+In the absence of Badger or Fox, the Otter takes centre stage.
+With a higher density than anywhere else in the world, it is little wonder that Shetland has long been recognized as the best place to see and study this wonderful mammal.
+It was in fact around this very species that Shetland Nature was evolved, through Brydon Thomason’s lifelong passion and experience of them.
+It is little wonder that Otter watching is therefore our signature specialty, and we pride ourselves on our unrivalled otter encounters.
 We have yet to have a group leave disappointed and we have every confidence in our continued success.